UCI-GDIM31/class-activities-Ruichen-Ma-Martin/README.md

 ### W3
 discusion table 19 :
-input is the sanity level and the output is void
+input is the sanity level because it equal to light of room and the output is void we don't need output

 ## Open-Source Assets
 ### W1